techidaily/site-windows11/source/_posts/title-manage-icons-gaps-to-create-a-neat-windows-ui.md

 ![New desktop icon spacing](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/new-icon-spacing.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HSFNIAYChbA?si=4TIlsUrYmY5vP2il" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Now you might wonder how you can restore the default desktop icon spacing.
 The default spacing value for both the strings is**\-1125** , which amounts to 75 pixels.
 So, return to the WindowMetric registry key and enter**\-1125** for both the**IconString** and**IconVerticalSpacing** string values.
 Thereafter, restart your PC to restore the default spacing.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Change Desktop Icon Spacing With Winaero Tweaker